ElisonSherton/elisonsherton.github.io/_posts/2021-09-08-understanding-activations.md

 If we want to perform any operation like logging, transformation, versioning etc. of our models/data/output at different points in the training process, we can use the above class to do so.
 The methods above do stuff just like they sound.
 To name a few,

-- before_fit: If you want to initialize something before every fit or fit_one_cycle call, override this function
+- `before_fit`: If you want to initialize something before every fit or fit_one_cycle call, override this function
-- before_epoch: If you want to initialize or do some computation before a new epoch starts, override this function.
+- `before_epoch`: If you want to initialize or do some computation before a new epoch starts, override this function.
-- after_batch: If you want to do something after every batch has been processed through the neural network, override this function.
+- `after_batch`: If you want to do something after every batch has been processed through the neural network, override this function.

 Similarly there's a lot of other things like you may want to do something before validation pass begins or after the training ends or before the next epoch begins.
 All you need to do is simply inherit from the `Callback` class and create a subclass and override those methods eponymous with the task that you want to perform at different points in an input tensor's journey through the neural network.
 In order to log activations, we need to create hooks for the required layers on our model *before fitting* and after every batch, *store the activations to a list/container*.